Danube hydropower plant Iron Gate on the border between Serbia and Romania

 Renewable energy and energy efficiency

-In the energy sector, the focus is on supporting the reform agenda of Serbia's Ministry of Energy, with targeted efforts to increase renewable energy generation (especially hydropower, wind energy, and biomass, but also photovoltaics) and to foster energy efficiency and the implementation of relevant EU directives and standards laid down by the regional Energy Community with the EU.
-Another focus is on modernising, with Financial Cooperation funding, the power grid and integrating it in the European interconnected grid through the Trans-Balkan Corridor from Romania via Serbia and Montenegro all the way to Italy.
+The cooperation focuses on supporting the reform agenda of Serbia's Ministry of Energy, with the goal of making increased use of renewable energy (especially hydropower, wind energy and biomass, but also photovoltaics) and fostering energy efficiency.
+This also includes efforts to assist Serbia in implementing relevant EU directives and standards laid down by the regional Energy Community with the EU.
+Another focus is on modernising, with Financial Cooperation funding, the power grid and integrating it in the European interconnected grid.

-In order to improve energy efficiency, German funds are used to support energy upgrades to public buildings such as preschools and schools and the VMA hospital in Belgrade, one of the largest in the Western Balkans.
+In order to improve energy efficiency, German funds are used to support energy upgrades to public buildings such as preschools and schools and a large hospital in Belgrade.
 KfW Development Bank is also assisting Serbian banks in providing loans to municipalities and small and medium-sized enterprises for investments in energy conservation measures, environmental improvements and renewable energy.

 Sustainable urban development